What is it?

 Usefully, the charging cable goes into a socket on the clamp, rather than the camera, so you can unclip it without fiddling around with the cable.
 Annoyingly it is on the right side of the camera, though, which is less convenient for right-hand drive cars where the cable goes around the left of the cabin.

-As well as recording high quality videos, the Nextbase also creates a lower resolution version that you can download without taking up huge amounts of space on your computer or tablet.
-However, doubling up on the recordings means that you will burn through the space on the micro SD card.
+As well as recording high-quality videos, the Nextbase also creates a lower resolution version that you can download without taking up huge amounts of space on your computer or tablet.
+However, doubling up on the recordings means that you will burn through space on the micro SD card.

 Saving those clips is made relatively easy by the fact that you can review everything on the three-inch screen, although to see it in proper HD you will need to download it.
 The sample clip above gives you an idea of the quality - you can change the settings to view it in 4K - although be aware that YouTube does compress the footage.